Navigation skipped

 Question: What if your cash flow forecast reveals that your business is in real trouble?

 Emily Kerr: Sometimes, business owners do a burn-rate calculation and realize the length of time they have is just too short.
 In this situation, business owners should be sure they’ve exhausted all the resources available to them, such as the wage subsidy, bank loans, increasing their line of credit or tapping into personal cash reserves.
 Bringing on investors is a good alternative to borrowing.
 Exchanging equity in return for a cash influx means you don’t have a loan you need to repay later.
 Such an investment could be part of a succession plan, and solve two problems at once.
 If they can buy time, many business owners can find a way to pivot and offer a new product or service that’s in demand.
-This has been the silver lining for some businesses under COVID.
 At times like these, there are opportunities for innovation and creative thinking that can change companies for the better.

 Your company may be experiencing cash-flow challenges over the next months or years.
 Reach out for extra help and support via our cash flow projection template or look to our full Crisis Planning Guide to help you get through.